 CSU Commitment to Community

 Outreach is among the pillars that Colorado State University was founded upon and is an effort that continues today through interaction with our Colorado communities, and around the globe.
 CSU’s Commitment to Community is a reflection of the University’s promise of service and engagement to Colorado citizens, executed by providing resources, participating in events, and building community partnerships.
 Colorado State University is proud to be part of such a vibrant and active Fort Collins Community.
 At many of the community events you will find CSU hosting a booth, tent, or activities.
-This spring we are proud to be part of multiple community events.
+This fall we are proud to be part of multiple community events.
 We invite you to join in on all the fun!

-Spring 2017 Events
+Fall 2017 Events

 Colorado State University Football will kickoff the 2017 season in a new home.
 The new multi-purpose stadium is more than a new stadium for football fans.
 It’s a building that captures the passion and trajectory of campus, becoming a place for students, fans, and the community to learn, socialize, and celebrate.
 It is designed to be used year-round with an 80,000 sq. ft. alumni center, event and meeting space, classroom and training center.
 Join us for a football game!

 University Symphony Orchestra & CSU Theatre Present: Every Good Boy Deserves Favor